Introduction to Database Systems, SWU

 - Discuss the pros and cons of different classes of data systems for modern analytics and data science applications.

 Lectures cover the most important aspects of the curriculum, and also provide tools and methods for describing, creating and using databases.
-Weekly exercise sessions consist of assignments designed to further understand and apply the topics discussed in lectures.
+The weekly exercise sessions are intended to support students in their learning, either via specific assignments designed to help students understand and apply the topics discussed in lectures, or via students focusing on topics of their own choice.
+There are 4 homework assignments, that receive general and/or individual feedback.

 Principles of Database Management: The Practical Guide to Storing, Managing and Analyzing Big and Small Data - Wilfried Lemahieu, Seppe vanden Broucke, Bart Baesens Cambridge University Press; 1 edition (August 30, 2018)